SA

 06 — Key Design Principles

 Search-first data modeling.
 When your core workload is search — filtering, matching, ranking — consider whether Elasticsearch as your primary store makes more sense than adding it as a secondary layer on top of a relational database.
-The operational complexity is real, but so are the performance gains.

 The most interesting architectural bets here are using Elasticsearch as a primary database and containerizing everything from day one.
 Both are tradeoffs — but for a search-heavy platform deployed on cloud infrastructure, they're the right tradeoffs to make.